yjyao/practical-python/Notes/InstructorNotes.md

 examples with strings and lists to illustrate that they are “objects” and that the methods (invoked via .) do things with the object.
 Emphasize how the methods are attached to the object itself.
-For example, you do items.append(x), you don’t call a separate function append(items, x).
+For example, you do items.append(x), you don't call a separate function append(items, x).

 Section 4.1 introduces the class statement and shows people how to